css4j/echosvg/CONTRIBUTING.md

 - Indent by tabs, not spaces.
 The automated formatting provided by the Eclipse IDE is often used.
+- Avoid trailing whitespace except for empty lines in Javadoc comments.
 - `if`-`else` blocks should always use curly braces, even if a single line of code is involved.
 - Long, descriptive variable names are preferred.